WUI logo

 Boolean

 When set to `true`, the content element will be unmounted and removed from the DOM when it's hidden.
-Live examples: - [Combobox with links](https://ariakit.org/examples/combobox-links) - [Textarea with inline Combobox](https://ariakit.org/examples/combobox-textarea) - [Standalone Popover](https://ariakit.org/examples/popover-standalone) - [Animated Select](https://ariakit.org/examples/select-animated) - [Multi-Select](https://ariakit.org/examples/select-multiple)
+Live examples: - [Navigation Menubar](https://ariakit.org/examples/menubar-navigation) - [Combobox with integrated filter](https://ariakit.org/examples/combobox-filtering-integrated) - [Textarea with inline Combobox](https://ariakit.org/examples/combobox-textarea) - [Standalone Popover](https://ariakit.org/examples/popover-standalone) - [Animated Select](https://ariakit.org/examples/select-animated) - [Multi-Select](https://ariakit.org/examples/select-multiple)

 false